Evette Dionne: Books

 Dionne published her first book, Fat Girls Deserve Fairy Tales Too: Living Hopefully On the Other Side of Skinny, in 2019 under Seal Press.

 Her first middle grade book, Lifting As We Climb: Black Women’s Battle for the Ballot Box, was published by Viking Books and released on April 21, 2020.
 Dionne was inspired to write the book in 2016 when she noticed women visiting to the graves of various white female suffragettes like Elizabeth Cady Stanton in the lead-up to the presidential election.
 She wanted to highlight the contributions of Black women in earning the right to vote.
 It was written for a middle grade audience.
 The book received positive critical reception.
 In a starred review for the School Library Journal, Susan Catlett called it a "must-purchase."
 Kirkus Reviews referred to the book as "a lively and critical addition as the United States commemorates the centennial of women’s suffrage."

-Dionne has a forthcoming nonfiction book to be published by Ecco, Weightless: Making Space for My Resilient Body and Soul.
+Dionne's memoir, Weightless: Making Space for My Resilient Body and Soul was released by Ecco Press in December, 2022.